 Precast erection, grouting and detailing continues at the Innovation Station.
 Structural steel painting and deck welding continues on the station vault roof.
 Masonry work, electrical rough-in and plumbing work also continues in the station.
 Construction continues at the North and South Pavilions.
 Construction of the Pedestrian Bridge Pier continues along with assembly of the Pedestrian Bridge at Innovation Station.
 Structural steel for the Herndon Station vault roof continues.
 Precast detailing and grouting continues at Herndon Station.
+The tower crane has been removed from the Herndon Station.
 Construction of the South Pavilion continues.
-The contractor continues precast erection in preparation for installation of structural steel at Reston Station.
+The contractor continues precast erection and the erection of structural steel has begun at Reston Station.
 Station precast and structural steel continues to be erected at Dulles Station.
-Station mechanical, electrical and plumbing sough-in work also continues.
+Station mechanical, electrical and plumbing rough-in work also continues.
 Walk Back Tunnel tie-in work also continues at the Dulles Station.
 Station precast erection continues at the Loudoun Gateway Station.
 Station foundation, columns and support wall work continues at the Ashburn Station.

 Concrete plinth construction continues in the yard leads and on the west side of the Dulles Airport Station on the aerial guideway.
-Cable trough, ballast and concrete ties are being installed along the at-grade guideway in the DIAAH median.
-Electricians continue tying the internal equipment together at TPSS #13 and TPSS #15 and are installing battery racks.
+Rail and concrete ties are being installed along the at-grade guideway in the DIAAH median.
+Electricians continue tying the internal equipment together at TPSS #13 and TPSS #15.
+Preparations are being made for the installation of equipment at TPSS #16.
 Ground grids are being installed in the traction power substation sites.